Resident doctors leave (2002 terms and conditions)

 Doctors are required to notify their employer when they wish to take leave, and the granting of such leave is subject to approved arrangements having been made for cover.
 It is usual for employers to ask for a minimum of six weeks’ notice of intention to take leave.

 Employers often restrict leave such that only one doctor per rota can be on leave at any one time.
-If junior doctors wait until the end of the post to take leave, they may not be able to take it.
+If resident doctors wait until the end of the post to take leave, they may not be able to take it.
 In general it is more beneficial to take leave than to be paid in lieu, since payment in lieu for a day’s leave is normally made at only 1/31 of a month’s salary.

 Working on a public holiday